Why Mold Forms Under Kitchen Sink Cabinets

 Mold forms under kitchen sink cabinets because moisture becomes trapped in enclosed spaces where airflow is limited.
 Small leaks, condensation, and humidity buildup all contribute to conditions that support mold growth.

-Understanding these causes helps homeowners recognize early risks and address moisture problems before mold spreads.
-Identifying moisture sources, improving airflow, and ensuring proper drying are key to reducing long-term mold problems.
+Understanding these causes helps homeowners recognize early risks and address the moisture source before mold spreads deeper into cabinet materials.

 Key Takeaways